-Another good period to visit is Advent, to admire Minori's elaborate presepi (crèches) with their numerous terracotta figures, a Neapolitan and thus a local, tradition.
+Another special time to visit is Advent to admire Minori's elaborate presepi (crèches) with their numerous terracotta figures, a Neapolitan and thus a local tradition.
+They're only put on display during the Christmas Season in the Churches of Santa Lucia and Santa Trofimena, dedicated to the Sicilian-born patron saint of Minori; in the Confraternity of the Holy Sacrament and in the central square Largo Brandolini.